 It seems like a small thing, but it is a huge step.
-You establish a link from the conscious mind to the dream state when you do this.
+When you do this, you establish a link from the conscious mind to the dream state.
 It acts as a bookmark.
-And, this bookmark will help you direct the action in future dreams.
+And this bookmark will help you direct the action in future dreams.
 It will also help you in remembering the dream.

 When you consciously turn over your hand and look at it, this becomes your way of increasing control.
 Anytime you feel you are losing control, turn over your hand and look at your palm.
 Sometimes your subconscious will play tricks with you.
 You may find you have on a glove.
 If so, take it off.
 If your hand is “missing,” look at your other hand.
 If both hands are “missing,” close your eyes.
 It is the failsafe to regain control.

 When you close your eyes while in a lucid dream is like hitting a reset switch, you either wake up, or you can open your eyes.
 Generally, this enables you to look at your hand again.

 The best way to gain more control is to start small.
 Don’t try flying the first time you realize you are dreaming.
 Try something small like turning around or picking up objects.
 Then progress to directing the direction of your movement.
 Eventually, you can fly around.
 This method is safe.
 You are always in control.